-A WordPress CDN balances activity so everyone gets the best experience possible.
+A PHP CDN balances activity so everyone gets the best experience possible.
 Think of it as directing activity within the real world.
 There may be one route that’s ordinarily the speediest from point A to point B if no other cars take it.
 But if it begins to see high traffic, it’s better for everybody if the traffic spreads out over a number of diverse routes.

 In this piece, I’ll introduce you to Cloudflare CDN as one of the best options for your PHP website, and show you how to enable it.